 A: No. We carry out all trades on your behalf.
-That's why we call it a "managed spread betting account".
+That's why we call it a "managed spread to be a continuous and the continuous an

-Q: How often do you open new trades on my account?
+Q: How often do you open n trades on my account?

-A: This varies depending on market conditions.
-Based on the historical record, we place between 200 and 250 trades per year.
-In most weeks that breaks down to between 3 and 5 trades per week.
-During very active market conditions that figure may increase.
-On rare occasions, we may not open any trades during a particular week.
+A: This varies depending on n ket conditions.
+Based on historical record, we place tween 200 and 250 trac year.
+In most weeks that b